 - Armor-Piercing Question: When Victor asks Bruno, "All of a sudden, you like guys?", the next shot is of Bruno puking violently into a toilet.

 - Beautiful Dreamer: Pablo and Bruno both have scenes of them staring at the other man sleeping in his underwear next to him for longer than is customary for friends.

 - Becoming the Mask: While initially only trying to win over Pablo just to steal back his ex-girlfriend, Bruno ends up genuinely infatuated with him.

 - Closet Key: Bruno tries to be this to Pablo.
-Turns out they are for each other.
+Turns out they are this for each other.

 - Erudite Stoner: Bruno and Pablo have shades of this.

 - Facial Dialogue: Some of the film's most emotionally impactful scenes are done with only the actors' facial expressions and body language cluing the audience into the characters' hidden feelings, including Pablo's heartbreak after learning about Bruno's plan and the aftermath of their aborted attempt at sex.